 Beside announcing activities, you can also search for activities.
 You can easily find coming activities of the association of your choice, or take a deep dive in the history of our archive that goes all the way back to 2003.

-Each year, every recognised student association submits an annual report to the student coordinator, consisting of two parts:
+Each year, every recognised association submits an annual report to the DSA using this platform, consisting of four parts:

 The first part consists of a summation of the chairman, co-chairman, treasurer and webmaster, with their full name and function

-The second part contains the announced and publicly accessible activities that have been organised by the association in the past calendar year (min.
-10), evidenced by enough documentation (facebook event, pictures, flyers, posters,...) for each activity.
+The second part contains the announced (on this site) and publicly accessible activities that have been organised by the association in the past calendar year (min.
+10), evidenced by enough documentation (Facebook event, pictures, flyers, posters,...) and financial disclosure for each activity.
 At least 5 of these activities require a justification on how it fits the goal(s) and purpose(s) of the association and the konvent of which the association is part (according to art.
 8§3 of the Student Association rules).

-There is a template available that contains all parts that must be filled in.
+There is a template (association / konvent) available that contains all parts that must be filled in.
 Both parts are merged and the evidence is added on the relevant place, after that a digital version is submitted on this page.

-Beside the report, you also need to submit the certificates of enrolment of the chairman, co-chairman, treasurer and webmaster, that proves that the board members are UGhent-students registered for at least 27 credits.
-You can download this certificate "Enrolment certificate with programme" on Oasis, under "My Oasis" and then "Certificates".
-You can easily merge the pdf's using an online tool.
-Use the terms 'pdf merger' in a search engine to easily find such a website.
+Beside the report, you also need to submit the certificates of enrollment of the chairman, co-chairman, treasurer and webmaster, that proves that the board members are UGhent-students registered for at least 27 credits.
+You can download this certificate "Enrollment certificate with programme" on Oasis, under "My Oasis" and then "Certificates".
+These should not be added to the report, but must be uploaded separately.

 Aside from verification to keep the statute of an official UGent student organisation, the annual report wil also be catalogued in the university archive (which can be found in the Rectoraat).
 This way the history of the students associations is tracked and stored safely.
 We encourage anyone to put an extra effort into the annual report by adding documentation outside of the mandatory documents that could be a worthwhile addition to the University Archive.